mgoellnitz/trackdown/README.md

 you start committing for a certain ID and "resolved", if you are using a prefix of "fixes ID" or "resolves ID".

-Other intended values inlude "new", where the issue is just files, and "closed" when the solution is brought into production.
+Other intended values include "new", where the issue is just files, and "closed" when the solution is brought into production.

 ### Target Version